Analysis | LeBron James’s path to a fourth title has never been clearer

 “I don’t look at it as a small lineup,” James said, before pointing out that its five members are all 6-foot-6 or taller.
 “We all have this wingspan and we play hard.
 When you have that type of length and athleticism throughout five guys, it definitely helps clean glass, defend, be able to rotate, be able to be in communication where if something breaks down you have guys that can fly around and help as well.
 It’s a good lineup for us.”

-As the Lakers dialed it up, their top competition floundered, or worse.
-The Clippers whiffed on two opportunities to eliminate the Nuggets, and they face immense pressure to close the series after blowing double-digit leads in Games 5 and 6.
-Kawhi Leonard and Paul George have played well, but their supporting cast hasn’t fully gelled after a host of injuries and other absences.
+As the Lakers dialed it up, their top competition floundered.
+The Clippers whiffed on two opportunities to eliminate the Nuggets, and they face immense pressure to close the series after blowing double-digit leads in Game 5 and Game 6.
+Kawhi Leonard and Paul George have played well, but their supporting cast hasn’t fully jelled after a host of injuries and other absences.
 What’s more, the East’s top-seeded Milwaukee Bucks were bounced last week, thereby removing reigning MVP Giannis Antetokounmpo as a possible threat in the NBA Finals.

 Looking ahead, James will enjoy a significant edge in playoff experience if the Lakers are able to reach the Finals now that the defending champion Toronto Raptors have been eliminated.
-After facing Tim Duncan’s San Antonio Spurs and the Stephen Curry-Kevin Durant Golden State Warriors from 2013 to 2018, the Boston Celtics and Miami Heat would represent his least tested Finals opponent since the 2012 Oklahoma City Thunder.
+After James’s teams faced Tim Duncan’s San Antonio Spurs and Stephen Curry’s Golden State Warriors from 2013 to 2018, the Boston Celtics or Miami Heat would represent James’s least-tested Finals opponent since the 2012 Oklahoma City Thunder.
 The key starters on Boston and Miami all lack Finals experience.

-Perhaps this explains why James was in a jokey mood after eliminating the Rockets on Saturday, mugging for the NBA’s behind-the-scenes camera crew and hassling Davis to finish up his postgame interview so that the Lakers could load up the buses and get on with their night.
+Perhaps this explains why James was in a joking mood after eliminating the Rockets on Saturday, mugging for the NBA’s behind-the-scenes camera crew and hassling Davis to finish up his postgame interview so that the Lakers could load the buses and get on with their night.

 There was no guarantee that James would be in position to claim a fourth championship when he signed with the languishing Lakers in 2018, and he missed the playoffs entirely last season.
 Despite the bubble’s trying circumstances, he is suddenly staring at his best chance to win a title since 2016.